folke/lazy.nvim/README.md

   - [ ] unsupported props or props from other managers
   - [ ] other packages still in site?
   - [ ] other package manager artifacts still present? compiled etc
-- [ ] status page showing running handlers and cache stats
-- [x] delete lazy keymaps when a plugin loads.
-Reset handlers for a plugin?
 - [ ] fix plugin details
 - [ ] show disabled plugins (strikethrough?)
 - [ ] log file
-- [ ] deal with re-sourcing init.lua.
-Check a global?
 - [ ] git tests
 - [ ] Import specs from other plugin managers
 - [ ] [packspec](https://github.com/nvim-lua/nvim-package-specification)